Skip to main content

 8: Speed

-Advanced Features
+Advanced features

-Value Ranges
+Value ranges

+Some channels have discrete values such as color wheel positions, gobo selections, and special functions.
 Define these as value ranges within the channel.

-Saving Fixtures
+Saving fixtures

 When saving a fixture definition: